Meet our experienced team of dedicated consultants.

 Outside of work Ray enjoys cycling, camping, family walks, and spending time with his family.

-Vineela (she/her) is an Analyst at Davis Pier and has worked predominately within the public sector with a focus on government digital transformations and program development.
+Vineela (she/her) is an Associate at Davis Pier and has worked predominately within the public sector with a focus on government digital transformations and program development.
 Vineela has experience in research and development and is especially passionate about utilizing human-centered design practices to develop realistic solutions for complex public sector challenges.

 Vineela holds a Master of Public Administration from Dalhousie University along with a Bachelor’s in Information Technology from GITAM University.